tokayOzgur/easy-sample-website/README.md

 # easy sample website
- easy website design with html5 and css3 (no js)
+ easy sample website design with html5 and css3 (no js) along with fontawesome 4 files.

+Have Fun :)